paulfioravanti/paulfioravanti.github.io/_posts/2020-11-15-jlpt-study-guide.md

 In my life, I have failed the highest level of the [Japanese Language Proficiency Test][] (JLPT) 7 times.

-Five of my attempts on the old Level 1 exam (before it became N1) were when I was living and working in Japan, using Japanese full-time.
-I felt like my abilities were improving, so every 不合格 (Failure) notification stung a little harder than the last, but, well...maybe I would pass it the following year.

 Five of my attempts on the [old Level 1 exam][JLPT Previous Format] (before it became [N1][JLPT Level Summary]) were when I was living and working in Japan, using Japanese full-time.
 I felt like my abilities were improving, so every 不合格 (Failure) notification stung a little harder than the last, but, well...maybe I would pass it the following year.

-As the time came for me to leave Japan, I wanted to pass the JLPT _just_ once to get a certificate.
-So, I cut my losses, attempted the old Level 2 exam, passed it, and appeased myself with the relief that I would finally be free of exams, and I at least had _something_ to show for it.
+As the time came for me to move out of Japan, I wanted to pass the JLPT _just once_ to get a certificate.
+So, I cut my losses, attempted the old Level 2 exam, passed it, and appeased myself with the relief that I would finally be free of exams.

 Fast forward 8 years.